 Student Guide to the Master of Science Degree Program

-Special note to students seeking New York State certification in school leadership: the M.S. degree program does not lead to New York State certification as a School Building Leader (SBL), School District Business Leader (SDBL), or School District Leader (SDL).
+Special note to students seeking New York State certification in school leadership: The MS degree program delineated in this guide is not designed to lead to New York State certification as a School Building Leader, School District Business Leader, or School District Leader.
 Students seeking New York State school leadership certification should refer to the guide on the Advanced Graduate Certificate programs offered by EAPS.

 Click to download the program brochure PDF file

 This page serves as a guide for students in the M.S. degree program in the Department of Educational Administration and Policy Studies (EAPS) at U-Albany.
 Students must meet certain requirements as they proceed through the program.
 These requirements are as follows:

 The core requirements consist of three courses which must be completed by all MS degree students in EAPS: